clach04/bitbucket_tools/README.md

 For the announcement about FOSS hosting, see [this blog post](https://heptapod.net/a-public-heptapod-for-free-and-open-source-software.html).
 For the announcement of commercial hosting, see [this one](https://heptapod.net/heptapod-commercial-service-enters-free-public-beta.html)

+### GitHub

+In terms of features comparable feature set to BitBucket, in terms of migration tools very basic.
+Public hg/git repos can be imported **very** easily.
+Unclear on how branches are imported.
+Does not support private repos and ONLY handles repos (does not handle wiki migration, downloads, project avatar/logo, issues, PRs).

 ## Migrating away from BitBucket